 National Library of Ireland marks completion of phase one of its capital development project with unveiling of new book repository

-The Minister for Culture, Heritage and the Gaeltacht, Josepha Madigan TD, has today (27.06.19), unveiled a new book repository at the National Library of Ireland (NLI), with the Minister of State for the Office of Public Works and Flood Relief, Kevin ‘Boxer’ Moran TD.
-The facility represents the completion of phase one of the major capital development programme at the National Library of Ireland’s main campus on Kildare Street, Dublin 2.
+The Minister for Culture, Heritage and the Gaeltacht, Josepha Madigan TD, has unveiled a new book repository at the National Library of Ireland (NLI), with the Minister of State for the Office of Public Works and Flood Relief, Kevin ‘Boxer’ Moran TD.
+The facility represents the completion of phase one of the major capital development project at the National Library of Ireland’s main campus on Kildare Street, Dublin 2.